Exploring a new approach to Hadronic Parity Violation from Lattice QCD: Introduction

-Determining the effects of hadronic parity violation (HPV) in nucleon-nucleon interaction is a challenging task, both in experiment and theory.
-HPV amplitudes based on parity symmetry breaking are small deviations against a large QCD background.
-The long-range, single pion exchange interaction originating from flavor-conserving, neutral currents at the electro-weak scale is a promising channel to study the parity-odd pion-nucleon coupling~\cite{Guo:2018aiq}.
+It originates from flavor-conserving, neutral currents at the electro-weak scale and is a promising channel to study the parity-odd pion-nucleon coupling~\cite{Guo:2018aiq}.
 The first experimental determination~\cite{NPDGamma:2018vhh} of the associated pion-nucleon coupling related to the $\Delta I = 1$ effective electro-weak Lagrangian has recently sparked new interest in the theoretical Standard Model (SM) prediction of $\hpione$.

 The available theoretical estimates of $\hpione$ from SM physics are predominantly based on effective field theory and model calculations, apart from one exploratory lattice calculation.

 Starting point for model calculations was the scheme for describing parity-nonconserving nuclear forces from Desplanques, Donoghue, Holstein~\cite{DESPLANQUES1980449}.
 Continuing on that basis Dubovik and Zenkin found in Ref.~\cite{Dubovik:1986pj} a best value estimate of $1.3\cdot 10^{-7}$.
 Ref.~\cite{Feldman:1991tj} extended the quark model picture to include the weak interaction effects from the $\Delta$ baryon and estimated $2.7\cdot 10^{-7}$.
 Kaiser and Meißner started investigations with a chiral soliton model~\cite{Kaiser:1988bt,Kaiser:1989ah,Kaiser:1989fd}, and Meißner and Weigelt used a three-flavor Skyrme model and calculated the coupling in the range $(0.8 - 1.3)\cdot 10^{-7}$ in Ref.~\cite{Meissner:1998pu}.
 A chiral quark-soliton model was used by Ref.~\cite{Hyun:2016ddn} with an estimate of the coupling $0.874\cdot 10^{-7}$.
 Ref.~\cite{Lobov:2002xb} applied the operator product expansion to the nucleon 2-point function in an external pion field and based on QCD-sum rules found a value $3.4\cdot 10^{-7}$.
 Ref.~\cite{Phillips:2014kna} studied the parity-odd couplings in the nucleon-nucleon interaction with the $1/N_c$-expansion and esitmated for the $\sin^2(\theta_w) / N_c$-suppressed $\hpione$ a range $0.8\,(0.3)\cdot 10^{-7}$. de Vries et al. used chiral effective field theory in Ref. \cite{deVries:2015pza,deVries:2015gea} to compute the neutron capture on the proton process and matched to experimental data, resulting in an estimate $1.1 \,( 1.0 ) \cdot 10^{-6}$.
 The first attempt at an estimate from first principles of the strong interaction was carried out by Wasem in Ref.~\cite{Wasem:2011tp}.
 We come back to comparing our present work to this reference and only collect its final estimate here $1.099\,(0.505)\cdot 10^{-7}$.
 The significant experimental result by the NDPgamma collaboration in Ref.~\cite{NPDGamma:2018vhh} of $2.6\,(1.2)\cdot 10^{-7}$ is another milestone in this timeline.
 The same experimental data was subsequently re-analyzed with chiral effective field theory in Ref.~\cite{deVries:2020iea}, which estimated the coupling at $2.7\,(1.8)\cdot 10^{-7}$.
 More recently, Ref.~\cite{Gardner:2022mxf} used a factorization ansatz for the matrix element of the parity-violating electro-weak Hamiltonian, together with non-perturbative lattice QCD data for the nucleon quark charges to find an estimate of $3.06\,(1.72)\cdot 10^{-7}$.